austin-putz/BLUPF90/BLUPF90_Wrapper/README.md

 1. Add keywords to the paramter files including the `columns`, `data.dat`, and `ped.dat` keywords at minimum.
 These will be replaced with what you specify in the shell script.
+See the options for what other keywords to add to the paramter files.
+With the new script, I added the ability to add variance component starting values.
 2. Name the parameter files with a `basename.trait1.trait2.par` type of system.
 Use the same basename for each file.
 For single trait files use `basename.trait1.par`.
 My example might be `cdpq.ADG.ADFI.par` which would be a two trait analysis with ADG as trait1 and ADFI as trait2.
+3. Place all of these parameter files in a 'parameter file directory'.
+4. Run the script from the directory that contains the parameter file directory (1 back or up)
+5. Usually put inside a very small shell script so I can run with `nohup`.
+Use `nohup ./run.sh > nohup.Analysis_Name.out` as a way to run the analysis and walk away from this analysis until it's done.

 # Inputs